symfony/polyfill/README.md

   `mbstring.func_overload` is required.

-It is strongly recommended to upgrade your PHP version and/or install the missing extensions when possible.
+It is strongly recommended to upgrade your PHP version and/or install the missing extensions whenever possible.
 This polyfill should be used only when there is no better choice or when portability is a requirement.

 Compatibility notes